andela-technology/qualified-embed/README.md

 });
 ```

-Optionally integrate this into your front end framework of choice (React, Vue, Angular, etc), then bundle the code using your favorite web bundler (Vite, Webpack, Parcel, etc).
+Optionally integrate this into your front end framework of choice (React, Vue, Angular, etc), then bundle the code using your favorite web bundler (Webpack, Vite, Parcel, etc).

 See our [Embed with React demo](https://github.com/qualified/embed-demos/tree/master/react) for a complete example.